-Active Medical Staff categories will be assigned based on the qualifications outlined below and on a review by the MEC of the patient care volumes, level of participation in appropriate Medical Staff affairs, community need and other relevant factors.
+The Medical Staff is divided into four regular (clinically active) categories, which are Primary Active, Associate Active, Limited Active (which has 2 subcategories for Limited Practitioners and House Physicians), and Telemedicine, and one Non-Clinically Active Category (which has 3 subcategories for Visiting, Honorary and Medical Administrative).
+Initial appointees to the Primary Active, Associate Active and Limited Active categories shall initially have a Provisional Status designation.
+Medical Staff categories will be assigned, based on the qualifications outlined below and on a review by the MEC of the patient care volumes, level of participation in appropriate Medical Staff affairs, community need and other relevant factors.

-4.1 ACTIVE
+4.1 PRIMARY ACTIVE

 - 4.1.1 Qualifications.
-The Active category shall consist of those qualified Practitioners whose primary health care organization, as determined by the MEC, is the Hospital by virtue of one or both of the following: - a.
-A substantial portion (typically a majority) of the Practitioner's clinical activity is performed at or on behalf of the Hospital and the Practitioner is generally involved in the clinical affairs of the Hospital and Medical Staff. - b.
-The Practitioner does not have regular clinical activity at the Hospital but has high non-clinical participation in Medical Staff activities, including committee work, and seeks to be in the Active Category.

-4.1.2 Responsibilities.
-Active category Members:

-- a.
-Must assume all the functions and responsibilities of a member of the Active category, including emergency service care and consultation assignments.
-This includes those who primarily provide outpatient services on Hospital property or in Hospital facilities of the main Hospital campus. - Are encouraged to attend Medical Staff meetings and shall attend applicable Medical Staff committee meetings and participate in Department activities, as required by the Medical Staff Documents. - c.
-Must serve on Medical Staff committees and/or as a Medical Staff Physician Advisor, to which the Member is elected or assigned. - d.
-Must maintain activity or other criteria required of the Active category.
+The Primary Active category shall consist of those qualified Practitioners whose primary health care organization, as determined by the MEC, is the Hospital by virtue of one or both of the following: - a.
+A substantial portion (typically a majority) of the Practitioner's clinical activity is performed at or on behalf of the Hospital, and the Practitioner is generally involved in the clinical affairs of the Hospital and Medical Staff; - b.
+The Practitioner does not have regular clinical activity at the Hospital but has high non-clinical participation in Medical Staff activities, including committee work, and seeks to be in the Primary Active Category; - 4.1.2 Responsibilities.
+Primary Active category Members: - a.
+Must assume all the functions and responsibilities of a member of the Primary Active category, including emergency service care, and consultation assignments.
+This includes those who primarily provide outpatient services on Hospital property or in Hospital facilities of the main Hospital campus; - b.
+Are encouraged to attend Medical Staff meetings, and shall attend applicable Medical Staff committee meetings and participate in Service activities, as required by the Medical Staff Documents; - c.
+Must serve on Medical Staff committees and/or as a Medical Staff Physician Advisor, to which the Member is elected or assigned; - d.
+Must maintain activity or other criteria required of the Primary Active category.
 If not met, the Member may be placed in review for a period of one year or their category may be immediately reassigned.
-Continued failure to meet the requirement for Active category will result in the Member being asked to request assignment to a different category or be reassigned. - e.
-Must faithfully perform the duties of any office or position to which elected or assigned. - Must participate in performance improvement, practice evaluation, monitoring and peer review activities as may be assigned by a Department Chair or a committee chair; and - g.
-Must pay dues.
+Continued failure to meet the requirement for Primary Active category will result in the Member being asked to request assignment to a different category or be reassigned; - e.
+Must faithfully perform the duties of any office or position to which elected or assigned; - f.
+Must participate in performance improvement, practice evaluation, monitoring and peer review activities as may be assigned by a Service Chief or a committee chair; and

-- 4.1.3 Prerogatives., Active category Members: - a.
-Are eligible to attend and vote on all matters in general Medical Staff and appropriate Department meetings, elections, and assigned committees. - b.
-May serve on committees and act as committee chairs; and - c.
-May hold Medical Staff office, be a Department Chair, or a member of the MEC as delineated in Article IX: Officers of the Medical Staff.
+- g.
+Must pay dues. - 4.1.3 Prerogatives.
+Except as may be limited for Provisional Members, Primary Active category Members: - a.
+Are eligible to attend and vote on all matters in general Medical Staff and appropriate Service meetings, elections and assigned committees; - b.
+May serve on committees and act as committee chairs; - c.
+May hold Medical Staff office, be a Service Chief or a member of the MEC as delineated in Article IX: Officers of the Medical Staff.

-4.2 ASSOCIATE
+4.2 ASSOCIATE ACTIVE